Insurers offer a multitude of add-ons to accompany your car insurance policy, but do you actually need them?

 If you’re a parent, you’ll know that child seats are expensive.
 So this is a handy extra to have.

 This will pay out a small amount towards medical expenses, regardless of fault.
 Typically, this is around £100.
-The limits are much higher if you take out personal injury cover.
+The limits are much higher if you take out personal accident cover.

 Know what you’re covered for

 The lesson in all this is check the benefits of a policy carefully before committing to buy.
 And when your car insurance policy is next up for renewal you need to think about:

 - Which (if any) of these add-ons are included as standard?